LDC7/StrideEnchanted/Example/README.md

-# StrideEnchanted.Example
+# Example

-An example of using StrideEnchanted and a project for manual testing.
+This is a example project showing how to use StrideEnchanted

+It’s not a game — just a sandbox for testing and debugging.